Walking Contradiction

-"Walking Contradiction" is a song by American rock band Green Day, released as a promotional single on August 20, 1996 from their fourth album, Insomniac.
+"Walking Contradiction" is a song by American rock band Green Day, released as a promotional single in 1996 from their fourth album, Insomniac.
 Also the closing track on the album, the song reached number 21 on the Modern Rock Tracks in August 1996.
 The riff of this song originally appeared as the guitar solo for a demo version of "Haushinka", recorded but unused on previous album Dookie.
 "Haushinka" would eventually appear on their follow-up album, Nimrod.